WillShirley1208/will/source/_posts/java design pattern.md

 - Prototype design pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.Prototype pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
 Prototype design pattern uses java cloning to copy the object.

 ## Structural Design Patterns

+> These design patterns concern class and object composition.
+Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.

 ### Adapter